nithinpnandanam/Job-Analysis-Visualistaion/README.md

 # Job-Analysis-Visualistaion

+Matplotlib was used to get some meaningul insights using visualisation from amazon_jobs_dataset.csv.

+All the problem statements answered are shown below

 - Problem Statement 1:
 Plot the line graph between no. of Job postings with respect to year.
 Print the year and the number of job posting as integer value.